Cleanvey (CIP) - Automated, Power Saving, Cleaning Innovation

 Even though conveying materials using a vacuum is pretty fast, product integrity suffers greatly.
 Any nuts you plan on transporting are bound to experience severe breakage and loss of quality.

-Pneumatic conveying systems move materials by transmitting a propulsion force of air.
+Pneumatic conveyor solutions move materials by transmitting a propulsion force of air.
 The materials travel through enclosed convey lines due to air typically generated from a blower, fan, or compressor.

-A screw conveyor or auger conveyor uses a helical screw element that rotates around a central shaft.
+A screw conveyor or auger conveyor is one of the conveyor belt systems that uses a helical screw element that rotates around a central shaft.
 The material moves up one pitch with every revolution of the steel auger.
-Even though this conveyor is great for many bulk handling industries and plants that convey waste, it is not ideal for delicate or fragile food products.
+Even though this conveyor is great for many bulk-handling industries and plants that convey waste, it is not ideal for delicate or fragile food products.

 Namely, the helical auger has blades that cut right through the conveyed material and can even compromise blends.
 For fragile materials such as nuts, this is not a good option for preserving product integrity.

-Aero-mechanical conveyors are often referred to as “rope and disc” conveyors.
-The system consists of several evenly spaced discs attached to a wire rope.
-The rope and discs travel at high speed in a continuous loop within steel tubes.
-The material moves due to the airstream that is produced by the movement of the rope and discs at high speeds.
+Aero-mechanical conveyors are commonly known as “rope and disc” conveyors, characterized by a setup featuring evenly spaced discs connected to a wire rope.
+This system operates with the rope and discs swiftly circulating in a continuous loop within steel tubes.
+Material is propelled by the airstream generated as a result of the rapid movement of the rope and discs.

 To reduce breakage at sweeps, aero-mechanical systems have to operate at greatly reduced speeds.
 Additionally, rope-tensioning is required, meaning that maintenance takes longer and could lead to unnecessary costs.

-Companies use all types of conveyors to move nuts.
+Companies use all types of manufacturing conveyor systems to move nuts.
 Unfortunately, many don’t realize they have been using the wrong conveyor system until waste from breakage accumulates and the costs of broken nuts pile up.
 The problems associated with conveyors like bucket elevators, chain-disc conveyors, vacuums, aero-mechanical systems, pneumatic systems, and screw augers aren’t understood until the conveyor is installed and in use.

 The problem with using open belt conveyors when carrying nuts from bins, elevators, or sorting stations is that dust from the nuts can escape the belts and end up on the plant’s floor and equipment.
 This leads to a significant amount of manual labor and housekeeping to clean and sanitize the production floor, which costs time and money.